- Company Profile

 We are committed supporters of all community organisations, clubs, groups and associations and enjoy offering not-for-profit entities space on our free noticeboard section

-Jocelyn has lived in Swan View for 40 years and during that time she has watched Midland grow and develop into what she says has been an amazing transformation.
-Jocelyn began work at Echo News 11 years ago as an advertising sales executive.
+Jocelyn has lived in Swan View for over 40 years and during that time she has watched Midland grow and develop into what she says has been an amazing transformation.
+Jocelyn began work at Echo News 12 years ago as an advertising sales executive.
 She was promoted to the sales manager position and in 2012 accepted the role of General Manager.
 Working her way up through the ranks enabled Jocelyn to understand every aspect of what it takes to get a local paper out and into letterboxes.
 She loves her job and is very proud of her team.

 As sales manager Cheryl’s main goal is to make things easier for clients by training her staff in the ways advertising can help them in their businesses.
 With the biggest distribution in the area Cheryl understands that Echo News is a valuable resource for readers and businesses alike.
 Having worked in advertising since 1999 she has a wealth of experience.
 A Bakers Hill resident for the last eight years who loves the country life and in her spare time trains her golden retrievers.